contrib-tracker/backend/docs/ci_cd.md

 This job performs Drupal code quality checks using GrumPHP.

-#### Let's break down each step
+#### Steps:

 - **Check out repository code:**
-    - Checks out the repository's code to the runner using action [actions/checkout](https://github.com/actions/checkout).
+  - Checks out the repository's code to the runner using the [actions/checkout](https://github.com/actions/checkout) action.

 - **Drupal Code Quality:**
-    - It uses GrumPHP to check Drupal Code Quality.
+  - Uses GrumPHP to check Drupal code quality.
-    - You can change php version using `php-version`
+  - You can change the PHP version using the `php-version` input.
   - You can add/remove tasks as per project needs.
-    - Any tasks added here must be present in `grumphp.yml`
+  - Any tasks added here must be present in `grumphp.yml`.
-    - Please refer [hussainweb/drupalqa-action](https://github.com/hussainweb/drupalqa-action) for more details
+  - Refer to the [hussainweb/drupalqa-action](https://github.com/hussainweb/drupalqa-action) for more details.

 ### 2. Frontend Code Quality (`frontend_codequality`)

+This job performs frontend code quality checks.

+#### Runs on:

-- **Runs on:** `ubuntu-latest` with `node:lts` container
+- `ubuntu-latest` with `node:lts` container

-- **Steps:**
+#### Steps:

 - **Check out repository code:**
-    - Checks out the repository's code to the runner using action [actions/checkout](https://github.com/actions/checkout).
+  - Checks out the repository's code to the runner using the [actions/checkout](https://github.com/actions/checkout) action.

 - **Get Cache Directories:**
-    - This step uses action [actions/cache](https://github.com/actions/cache)
+  - This step uses the [actions/cache](https://github.com/actions/cache) action.
-    - It caches npm cache dir and node_modules directory to speed up build times.
+  - Caches the npm cache directory and node_modules directory to speed up build times.
-    - Restores the cache if exists based on key
+  - Restores the cache if it exists based on the key.
-    - Please refer how [$GITHUB_OUTPUT](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs) works for more details
+  - Refer to how [$GITHUB_OUTPUT](https://docs.github.com/en/actions/using-jobs/defining-outputs-for-jobs) works for more details.

 - **Frontend Code Quality:**
   - Installs npm dependencies and runs linting checks for the frontend code.